 4. Install only Necessary Plugins and Maintain Them

 Some plugins go defacto with any WordPress website.
 And you might need to install some others to avail features specific to your niche.
 But do ask yourself from time to time, “Do I really need this Plugin?”

 You see, if your site has too many plugins, that would mean too many lines of code that can be used by the hackers to crack into your system.
 According to statistics, more than 50% of WordPress vulnerabilities are due to poorly coded or outdated plugins.
 So not only is it necessary to keep only the necessary plugins, but it is also important to update them at regular intervals.
 Plugins that have not been updated in a while are prone to malicious attacks.
 In a nutshell. if the plugin developers have abandoned the plugin, you should too.

 Since we are talking about security issues with plugins, let us throw in some bonus help.
 The WordFence Security plugin is a highly recommended security plugin which features a threat Defense Feed to ensure maximum website safety.
 With this plugin installed, you have a comprehensive WordPress security solution available.

 The same advice applies to WordPress themes you use as well.
 You can only use one theme at a time.
 Hence it makes no sense to have two or three other themes installed on your site.
 Also, never miss out on any updates.

 5. Hire Professionals for WordPress Customization

 Most WordPress users are inexperienced regarding web technology.
-Using website builders might be convenient but if you are planning on making extensive changes/customization to your WordPress site, we recommend that you hire professional help.
+Using website builders might be convenient but if you are planning on making extensive changes/customization to your WordPress site, we recommend that you hire a WordPress developer.